Capacity Building

 A process grounded in best practice.

-JAZZ's capacity-building practice draws on established frameworks for community development — including UNDP-aligned principles and Indigenous-led approaches to self-determination — adapted to the realities of energy projects on First Nation lands.
+JAZZ's capacity-building practice draws on established frameworks for community development — adapted to the realities of energy projects on First Nation lands, with Indigenous-led self-determination at the centre.

 01